Watching Notes: Episode 3

 1.06 Philip Brady talks about calling in napalm on a village because of small arms fire.
 This is an extraordinary moment.
 Here we have an example of the military doing exactly what we have seen Vann object to, namely destroying a village because you receive small arms fire from it rather than sending in infantry but Burns is using this clip to make another point and allows this example of government forces doing exactly what they should not to pass without comment.

 1.06.50 Hanoi denounces Johnson’s offer of massive aid as “a trick.”
 This attitude makes more sense when you learn that a requirement Johnson placed on acceptance of his offer was that the VC lay down their arms.
-And what Burns omits completely is that Hanoi had made its own proposals for discussions, which George Ball urged Johnson to take seriously.
+And what Burns omits completely is that Hanoi had made its own proposals for discussions, which George Ball urged Johnson to take seriously but which he ignored.

 1.13 Burns tells us that there are now approximately 5,000 NVA in the South but he gives no numbers for VC because, I say, to do so would reveal the extent to which the US was up against the population of the South rather than North Vietnam.